Vigil (film)

-The film was nominated for awarded three awards at New Zealand's GOFTA Awards in 1986: Best Cinematography (Alun Bollinger), Best Original Screenplay (Vincent Ward), and Best Production Design (Kai Hawkins).

 Plot

 Eleven-year-old Toss lives on a remote farm in a valley somewhere deep in rural New Zealand with her father, mother and grandfather Birdie.
 When she witnesses her father's death while out herding sheep, she is shocked to see another man present, who then carries her father's body out of the bush.
-When the new man, Ethan moves onto the farm and begins a relationship with her mother, Toss sees him as an invader into her isolated world.
+When that man moves onto the farm and begins a relationship with her mother, Toss sees him as an invader into her isolated world.